3UR/Simpsons-Hit-Run/README.md

 #### Building

 If the setup was successful, you should now be able to build any project in the solution.
-When building for UWP don't forget to change the config! e.g if it's `ReleaseWindows` make it `ReleaseUwp`.
+When building for UWP don't forget to change the config! (example: if it's `ReleaseWindows` make it `ReleaseUwp`).

 ## Media